jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-As typical use case consider some event that should trigger more than one handler, often from different stores:
+As a typical use case, consider an event that triggers more than one handler, often from different stores:
 ```kotlin
 // imagine one store for a `List<Person>` and one boolean store, that
 showSection.renderIf({it}) {